• Skip to primary navigation

 1. It boasts large clumps and clusters thanks to a magical granola-making technique that I learned from my pastry school teacher (not during pastry school – that would be a weird thing to make – but at my teacher's bakery where I did an internship at the end of our course).

-4. It's moistened with olive oil, which lends healthy fats as well as fruity depth of flavor.
+3. It's moistened with olive oil, which adds fruity depth of flavor.

 This pumpkin spice granola is so habit-forming, if you're anything like us, you'll be crunching it straight from the jar all fall and winter long.